DocShadrach/AudioProjectSanitizer/README.md

 5) You can reorder the files by listing them according to the position we choose, and you can catalog them within different categories:
 "01- DRUMS", "02- PERCUSSION", "03- BASS", "04- GUITARS", "05- KEYS, SYNTHS, FX, ETC", "06- VOCALS"

+NEW FEATURES IN VERSION 3.0:
+- Enhanced file selection interface with checkboxes for dualmono and L/R files
+- Progress window with real-time status updates and detailed activity log
+- Automatic detection and handling of files with silent channels
+- Improved audio format preservation using soundfile library
+- Better file selection control - you can now choose which specific files to process
+- Enhanced L/R file matching with improved pattern recognition
+- More informative dialogs with file previews
+- Better error handling and user feedback

 - The executable file works only on Windows.
 If you use another operating system, you could directly run the main.py file by installing Python on your computer or compile that file to make the program work on your operating system.
 - This program does not need to be installed, the executable file works portably, so you can place this file wherever you want.
 - It may be that some antiviruses detect the executable of this program as Malware.
 This is a false positive, don't worry, you can review the code or compile it on your own if you don't trust it.